-- Use the book 'The Wolf Wilder' by Katherine Rundell - Consider and evaluate different viewpoints, attending to and building on the contributions of others. - Retrieve, record and present a range of relevant information from fiction and non-fiction texts, focusing on the evidence from the text. - Make detailed notes on an appropriate planning format, drawing upon reading and research where necessary. - Use a range of organisational devices effectively, adapting their text to suit the audience and purpose. - Proofread to check the spelling, punctuation, degree of formality (register) and subject and verb agreement throughout a piece of writing. - Apply the grammar rules and concepts, and use suitable grammatical terminology. - Use taught punctuation and new punctuation (semicolon, colon, dash, bullet points and hyphens). - Use a wide range of phrases, including determiners and other grammatical elements, to add interest and clarity for the listener. - Analyse the meaning of words, including figurative language, and consider the impact of language on the reader. - Select appropriate grammar and vocabulary to change and enhance meaning. - Assess the effectiveness of their own and others' writing, proposing and making changes to spelling. arammar, vocabulary and punctuation to enhance effects and clarify meaning. - Analyse the etymology and morphology of words to read aloud and understand the meaning of new words. - Use and identify expanded noun phrases which convey complicated information concisely. - Make inferences, including distinctions between fact and opinion, and justify them with detailed, targeted evidence and extended written responses. - Link ideas within and across paragraphs using a wider range of cohesive devices. - Use vocabulary and sentence structures, including subjunctive forms, which are appropriate for formal speech and writing. - Describe settings, characters and atmosphere using well-chosen vocabulary, integrating dialogue effectively. - Give well-structured descriptions, explanations and narratives for different purposes, including for expressing feelings.
+- Use a number of different texts including Holes by Louis Sachar and Macbeth by William Shakespeare - · Consider and evaluate different viewpoints, attending to and building on the contributions of others. - Retrieve, record and present a range of relevant information from fiction and non-fiction texts, focusing on the evidence from the text. - Make detailed notes on an appropriate planning format, drawing on reading and research where necessary. - Use a range of organisational devices effectively, adapting their text to suit the audience and purpose. - Proof-read to check the spelling, punctuation, degree of formality (register) and subject and verb agreement throughout a piece of writing. - Apply the grammar rules, concepts, and use suitable grammatical terminology. - Use taught punctuation and new punctuation (semicolon, colon, dash, bullet points and hyphens). - Use a wide range of phrases, including determiners and other grammatical elements, to add interest and clarity for the listener. - Analyse the meaning of words, including figurative language, and consider the impact of language on the reader. - · Select appropriate grammar and vocabulary to change and enhance meaning. - Assess the effectiveness of their own and others' writing, proposing and making changes to spelling, grammar, vocabulary and punctuation to enhance effects and clarify meaning. - Analyse the etymology and morphology of words to read aloud and understand the meaning of new words. - · Use and identify expanded noun phrases that convey complicated information concisely. - Make inferences, including distinctions between fact and opinion, and justify them with detailed, targeted evidence and extended written responses. - · Link ideas within and across paragraphs using a wider range of cohesive devices. - Use vocabulary and sentence structures, including subjunctive forms, that are appropriate for formal speech and writing. - Describe settings, characters and atmosphere using well-chosen vocabulary, integrating dialogue effectively. - Give well-structured descriptions, explanations and narratives for different purposes, including for expressing feelings.